pallets/jinja/docs/api.rst

         A dict of filters for this environment.
 As long as no template was loaded it's safe to add new filters or remove old.
 For custom filters see :ref:`writing-filters`.
+Unlike regular identifiers filters and tests may contain dots to group functions with similar functionality.
-For valid filter names have a look at :ref:`identifier-naming`.
+        For example `to.unicode` is a valid name for a filter.

     .. attribute:: tests

         A dict of test functions for this environment.
 As long as no template was loaded it's safe to modify this dict.
 For custom tests see :ref:`writing-tests`.
+Unlike regular identifiers filters and tests may contain dots to group functions with similar functionality.
-For valid test names have a look at :ref:`identifier-naming`.
+        For example `check.positive` is a valid name for a test.

     .. attribute:: globals